kaunda123/C-calculator/README.md

 # C-calculator

-A calculator made in C# language
+A simple calculator made in C# language

+Simply download the calculator and start doing calculations.